Women in the (technical) world of work

 These are the findings of Brigitte Ratzer and Elisabeth Günther’s survey, among other things.
 Further information on embarking upon a career, as well as facts and background information on graduates of technical studies, is presented in the following documents.

 Presentation for download (german):Frauen erfolgreich ansprechen.
-Technikerinnen beim Berufseinstieg; Ratzer, Güntzer; 2013
+Technikerinnen beim Berufseinstieg; Ratzer, Güntzer; 2013, opens a file in a new window

 A lack of diversity management can therefore mean that a large potential of trained specialists is remaining untapped.